fll-pigeons/gamechangers/docs/AltProgLangs.md

   * USB cable only; drag code to EV3
   * [Disadvantages](https://thecodingfun.com/2020/05/28/is-it-a-good-alternative-to-use-microsoft-makecode-to-program-lego-mindstorms-ev3-part-2/) (browser based languages make debugging more difficult)
   * [How to Run Microsoft MakeCode in the Virtual Robotics Toolkit](https://www.youtube.com/watch?v=VOQLvFCIAdI)

 * [OpenRoberta](https://lab.open-roberta.org/)
-Open Roberta is a free, drag and drop, cloud-based platform for programming LEGO EV3 and NXT robots.
+  * Open Roberta is a free, drag and drop, cloud-based platform for programming LEGO EV3 and NXT robots.
+  * have an in browser 2d virtual environment
+  * block-based programming that translates to EV3Python

 * [CoderZ](https://gocoderz.com/) ($6.25USD/month/year)
 CoderZ is a 3D simulated robot environment using virtual robots that are similar to the EV3 robot.